adamplayer/RemixMods/Fallout New Vegas/README.md

 Since these games have a several render passes going on, there's quite a lot of textures that need marked as ignore.
 The actual apperance of what the textures are sometimes does not match what it is in the game.
 This makes things a bit difficult when digging through so many textures.

+---

+Credits:

+- Big thanks to all the NVIDIA team behind the RTXRemix project

+- All the patient people on the discord that have put up with me going insane.

+- You :^)